wingedhusssar-pixel/wc2026-top-attacking-threat-analysis/README.md

 # An honest expected-goals chart, and the one profile that survives it

-One popular World Cup 2026 player chart claimed to show finishing quality on its vertical axis.
-It did not, placing inaccurate weights that shifted data.
+A popular World Cup 2026 player chart claimed to show finishing quality on its vertical axis.
+It did not.

+...placing inaccurate weights that shifted data.
 This project takes that chart apart, rebuilds it honestly in Python, and then calibrates it: instead of trusting every point equally, it measures how firmly each one can be read.
 That calibration is also what makes the single exceptional profile in the tournament stand out for a